The revenue generated from school trust lands is used exclusively for the benefit of Minnesota's schoolchildren.

 ≈0%

-U. S. Steel is the largest contributor (approximately 90%) to the Minnesota School Trust Fund$0M
+U. S. Steel is the largest minerals management contributor (approximately 90%) to the Minnesota School Trust Fund$0M

-Contributions to the Minnesota school trust fund over the past 15 years$0
+Contributions to the Minnesota school trust fund since 2018$0

 Donated by U.S. Steel for a new gymnasium for Rock Ridge High School“The Legislature intends that it is the goal of the permanent school fund to secure the maximum long-term economic return from the school trust lands consistent with the fiduciary responsibilities imposed by the trust relationship established in the Minnesota Constitution, with sound natural resource conservation and management principles, and with other specific policy provided in state law.”